 Forests offer vital oxygen and provide homes for people and wildlife.
 Around the world, forests are under threat from deforestation in many forms—fires, clear-cutting for agriculture, ranching and development, unsustainable logging for timber, and degradation due to climate change.
 WWF has been working to protect forests for more than 50 years.
 We work with governments, companies, communities and other stakeholders so that forests can be secured and local economies can still benefit from their resources.
 With a focus on protected areas management and sustainable forestry, WWF strives to promote certification for responsible forest management practices, combat illegal logging, reform trade policies and protect forested areas.

 Wildlife crime is now the most urgent threat to three of the world’s best-loved species—elephants, rhinos and tigers.
 Poachers have killed tens of thousands of African elephants for their ivory tusks.
-As few as 3,200 tigers are left in the wild and they are hunted relentlessly by poachers.
+After a century of decline, tiger numbers are on the rise.
+At least 3,890 tigers remain in the wild, but much more work is needed to protect this species that’s still vulnerable to extinction.
 WWF works to save wildlife and people from becoming victims of wildlife crime.
 Much of our work to stop illegal wildlife trade is done with TRAFFIC, the wildlife trade monitoring network.
 We tackle wildlife crime from an informed and global standpoint, collaborating with other partners, including conservation organizations, local communities and governments.